 The island has incredibly beautiful beaches; the main beach in San Andres town is long and wide, the sand white, the views of the lagoon gorgeous with its emerald waters.
 Out in the lagoon, within the ring of coral reef encircling the north end of the island, is the tiny isle of Johnny Cay.
 It strangely resembles Gilligan’s Island and has the most extraordinarily white sand.
 Johnny Cay is the highlight of San Andres; here you can relax under the sun and order beer and grilled Red Snapper.
 We still talk about the fish we were served on this island – it was just incredible.
 A beautiful spot and I don’t think we’ve ever seen whiter sand.

 Below: View of San Andres from the air.
-The small island at top of the right photo is Johnny Cay.
+The small island at top of the bottom photo is Johnny Cay.

 Below: Some views of the main beach and boardwalk from our balcony.

 What to do when you’re bored of lying on the beach?
 We rented a golf cart and circled the island, stopping at Morgan’s Cave which is supposedly where Captain Morgan hid his treasure.
 Avoid this tourist trap.
 There’s “Hoya Soplador” (ie. the blowing hole) where water sprays up through a hole in the rock.
 It is slightly more interesting.
 Avoid at all cost going on Captain Morgan’s boat cruise at night; it’s a long, boring cruise featuring Bob Marley wannabes karaoking at the top of their lungs.
 You’ll have wished you had brought a gun.